timkendrick/vim-quickstart/README.md

 | Matchit | ✔︎ | ✔︎ | Jump to block start/end |

-### Keyboard mappings
+### Key mappings

-> When launching Vim in OS X within Terminal.app, the command key (⌘) cannot be used for keyboard shortcuts.
+> When running Vim in OS X within Terminal.app, the command key (⌘) cannot be used in key mappings.
 >
 > To use these keyboard shortcuts in the OS X Terminal, you can use the option key (⌥) instead of the command key, by making sure the **Terminal > Preferences > Profiles > Keyboard > Use Option as Meta key** option is checked.